 Home Roofing Solutions is proud to support our U.S. Military Service Members across the state of Maine.
 Since our company was established, we've been driven to support our military each and every day by installing new roofs for Active, Veteran & Retired Service Members, as well as offering employment to those that have served.
-In honor of Veterans Day this November, we are proud to announce the formation and launch of our new U.S. Military support campaign - " The Marino Project: Roofs For Troops".
+Our commitment became full circile with the formation and launch of our U.S. Military support campaign - " The Marino Project: Roofs For Troops" in 2021.

 The purpose of "The Marino Project: Roofs For Troops" is to bring awareness and support for active, veteran and retired service members suffering from disability, PTSD and other traumatic injuries during and after their service.

-I had several treatments for my spinal injuries along with a year of cognitive rehab and speech therapy for my TBI and a recent Cervical Spinal Fusion.
-I received my medical discharge and deferred my findings in Dec of 2008 to continue my treatment and recovery on the Combat Wounded Program (in order) to give back to other wounded warriors in the Marine Corps and Navy.
-I was not able to remain in my primary infantry occupation because of my injuries, so I was retrained as a Career Planner, specifically to work with fellow wounded warriors located at the Wounded Warrior Battalion's.
-I was transferred out to Wounded Warrior Battalion-West (WWBN-W) aboard Camp Pendleton in July of 2009 to work under the Expanded Permanent Limited duty program on a probationary status.
-I helped other Wounded/Ill/Injured Marines with transitional services if they were medically separated/or helped them get back into the fight (if medically cleared) for duty.
+During my recovery, I had several surgical treatments for my spinal injuries, along with a year of cognitive rehab and speech therapy.
+I received my medical discharge and deferred my findings in December of 2008.
+This decision gave me the drive and purpose to help our Wounded Warriors in the Marine Corps and Navy.
+Unfortunately, I could not remain in my primary infantry occupation because of my injuries.
+I chose to be retrained as a Career Planner, specifically to work at the Wounded Warrior Battalions.
+I was transferred out to Wounded Warrior Battalion-West (WWBN-W) aboard Camp Pendleton in July of 2009 to work under the Expanded Permanent Limited duty (EPLD) program.